Kagebounshin/neverday-milestone-project-1/README.md

 ### Media

-* [Animation](
-https://thoughtbot.com/blog/css-animation-for-beginners) (written by: Rachel Cope) used in the heading section (with some modifications).
+* [Animation](https://blog.hubspot.com/website/css-fade-in) (written by: [Maddy Osman](https://blog.hubspot.com/website/author/maddy-osman)) fade in animation used in the heading section.

 * [Animation](https://webplatform.github.io/docs/tutorials/css_animations/) (written by: Mike Sierra) for the heading icon (with some modifications).